Socket.BeginAccept Method (Socket, Int32, AsyncCallback, Object)

 The execution context (the security context, the impersonated user, and the calling context) is cached for the asynchronous Socket methods.
 After the first use of a particular context (a specific asynchronous Socket method, a specific Socket instance, and a specific callback), subsequent uses of that context will see a performance improvement.

 The following code example opens a socket and accepts an asynchronous connection.
-In this example, the socket accepts the initial 10 bytes of data and the acceptSocket parameter is Nothing, which forces the BeginAccept method to create the accepted socket.
+In this example, the socket accepts the initial 10 bytes of data and the acceptSocket parameter is null, which forces the BeginAccept method to create the accepted socket.
 The number of bytes received and the data are displayed on the console by the callback delegate.
 See BeginReceive for a description of how the remaining data is received.